 Apple’s social media failure now looks like success

-That’s great, as this also means Apple does not need to face the kind of challenges social media firms are facing today, as it becomes clear the connected nature of these spaces has been undermined by bad actors who abuse these platforms for questionable benefit.
+That’s great, as this also means Apple does not now face the kinds of challenges social media firms are dealing with, as it becomes clear the connected nature of these spaces has been undermined by bad actors who abuse the platforms for questionable benefit.

 “Platforms and algorithms that promised to improve our lives can actually magnify our worst human tendencies,” he said.